ddlindeque/xerxes/README.md

 The first compiler will be a non-optimizing compiler.
 We will have a lexer, parser and code generator.
 The language will be C-like and will include the <i>asm</i> syntax for raw assembly code.

 ## Operating system
 The operating system is basically just a terminal window.
-It includes an 'nux kind of file system.
+It includes an 'nix kind of file system.
 It also includes the <i>pipes and filters</i> system including stdout, stderr and stdin.
 It also includes the '>', '<', '>>' and '|' operators.